 With Skyvia all the relations between the imported Google Sheets objects will be preserved.
 You need just to specify them in mapping.

-Integrate Google Sheets and Logi with minimal effort and in only a few clicks!
+Connect Google Sheets and Logi with minimal effort and in only a few clicks!